illogika-studio/unity_native_particles/README.md

 - Investigate Unity UI and Post Processes.
 - Investigate whether we can render while in edit-mode in Unity.
 - OpenGL : Use instancing and buffers to pass data to the GPU, instead of uniforms (really bad).
-- Investigate keeping different systems particles together, and use texture atlas for rendering.
+- Investigate keeping different particle systems contiguous in memory, and use texture atlas for rendering.
 - Investigate smooth particles (test Z-buffer, need render target).
-- Investigate fill rate optimization, by modeling the particle to hug the image.
+- Investigate fill rate optimization, by modeling the particle's mesh to hug the sprite.
+- Investigate Texture animations.
 - Particle physics!?
-- Investigate Texture animations.

 ## Benchmarking